Best Practices

 1. Scan TypeScript files in the `src/` directory for type errors2.
 Output the error list as a Markdown table3.
 Apply automatic fixes where possible

-## Output format| File | Line | Error | Fixed ||------|------|-------|-------|3.
-End with execution-report
+## Output format| File | Line | Error | Fixed ||------|------|-------|-------|Workflow design principles

-Place review points strategically
+Place review nodes strategically

 Section titled “Be conservative with cron frequency”High-frequency execution (intervals under 5 minutes) consumes resources.
 Consider whether such frequency is truly necessary.